 The above-mentioned benchmarks should be defined taking into account the distribution of operator specific information on these proportions.
 BEREC is of the view that the threshold for deciding whether an operator is significantly more affected should be derived on the basis of the 95% upper percentile.
 In other words, if, for example, an operator demonstrates that the proportion of regulated intra-EU fixed calls for its customers falls within the top 5% of operators in the Union, then the first test is satisfied.
 BEREC considers that the benchmarks could be defined with the input from a representative sample of operators.

-The BEREC benchmark is presented in Annex 1 and will be updated on a yearly basis.
+The BEREC benchmark is presented in Annex 1 and will be updated on a yearly basis via the Intra-EU communications benchmark Report.
 For this yearly update, BEREC will use the data that NRAs will collect as part of their monitoring obligations.

 Applicant operators will need to compare their most recent actual yearly volumes with the Benchmark proportions defined in Annex 1.
-For example, if an application is submitted in April 2019 the applicant’s proportions should be calculated using data for the period 1 April 2018 - 31 March 2019.
+For example, if an application is submitted in April 2020 the applicant’s proportions should be calculated using data for the period 1 April 2019 - 31 March 2020.
 If data for this period is not available, then operators could consider using data for the most recent 12-month period.

-If, for example, the applicant’s proportion for mobile intra-EU metered calls on total domestic, roaming and international mobile calls is equal or above the BEREC benchmark (see Annex 1), the operator is eligible for the second step of the analysis.
+If, for example, the applicant’s proportion for mobile regulated intra-EU calls on total domestic, roaming and international mobile calls is equal or above the BEREC benchmark (see Annex 1), the operator is eligible for the second step of the analysis.
 This applies correspondingly to fixed calls and mobile SMS.

 Impact on the domestic pricing model